microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/driveitem-put-content.md

 The simple upload API allows you to provide the contents of a new file or update the contents of an existing file in a single API call.
 This method only supports files up to 250MB in size.

-To upload large files see [Upload large files with an upload session](driveitem-createuploadsession.md).
+To upload large files, see [Upload large files with an upload session](driveitem-createuploadsession.md).

 [!INCLUDE [national-cloud-support](../../includes/all-clouds.md)]